ju-lewis/Notes/COMP30019 - Graphics and Interaction/Lectures/L9 - Shaders & Textures 1.md

 - Bilinear interpolation -> Take 4 nearest sample locations and interpolate texture colour

 If the model is scaled down (*minified*) from the original, there are less screen samples than texture samples
+- Supersampling can be used, but it's very expensive